yadt/try-it-yourself/README.md

 ### yadtshell update

-as you can see we found an update of postfix, we can update the machine by calling ```update```.
+As you can see we found an update of postfix, we can update the machine by calling ```update```.
 ![yadtshell_status](https://raw.githubusercontent.com/yadt/try-it-yourself/new_howto/images/yadtshell_status_with_update.png)